adi-mb/veriToken/README.md

 ### Middleware arguments
 VeriToken middleware supports the following arguments:
-- clientId (required) - the registered client id.
+- redisClient (required) - connected redis client.
 - type (optional) - 'token' - Token based authentication (default) or 'session' Cookie based authentication.
 - sessionCookieName (optional) - If type === 'session' apply the session cookie name located in your client request header.
 - active (optional) - Apply some rules whether you wish to activate the middleware - e.g. on dev or staging environments you don't wish to run the middleware. (default: true)
 - ignorePaths (optional) - Array of paths you do not wish to verify e.g. ['/api/auth/login'] (default: [])
-- ignoreHttpMethods (optional) - Array of HTTP method to ignore when testing the token. (default : ['OPTIONS', 'GET'])
+- ignoreHttpMethods (optional) - An array of HTTP method to ignore when testing the token. (default : ['OPTIONS', 'GET'])
+- validatorsDef (optional) - Override the default array of validators, see the format above.

 ### Middleware behavior
-VeriToken middleware verifies that your issued token/session is being used following the roles you defined on our backoffice.
+VeriToken middleware verifies that your issued token/session is being used following the validators definition you provided.

-**It sends out only the token/session id, and the original client request headers - NO DATA INVOLVE**

-Following the token/seesion verification, VeriToken middleware adds a new property to your request object named: veriToken so later on your next middleware you can access the result using ```req.veriToken```.
+Following the token/seesion verification, the middleware adds a new property to your request object named: veriToken so later on your next middleware you can access the result using ```req.veriToken```.

 ##### If the token/session usage is valid ```req.veriToken``` will hold the following object:
 ```javascript